 This allows you to do basic rotation, resizing, flipping, and even perspective skewing if you hold alt.Holding the Shift key will maintain your aspect ratio throughout the transform.

 If you look at the bottom, there's quick buttons for flipping horizontally, vertically and rotating 90 degrees left and right.
+Furthermore, the button to the left of the anchor point widget allows you to choose whether to always transform using the anchor point, or not.

 While free transform has some perspective options, the perspective transform allows for maximum control.
 You can drag the corner points, or even the designated vanishing point.